 I admit that with a name like Job, people would always mispronounce it and make wisecracks about how it was the only way your parents could get a job… but seriously, the main reason is clear: the life of Job was not one that any of us would want to emulate.
-It’s just one of those stories that is hard to swallow.
+It’s just one of those stories in the Bible that is hard to swallow.
 A bitter pill–yet, not, if you read it all the way to the end.
-When life brought Job intense heartache, he consistently clung to his faith in God.
+When life brought this man Job intense heartache, he consistently clung to his faith in God.
 Did he question God?
 Of course.
 Did he struggle with understanding?
 Absolutely.
-His life was filled with a grief that I can’t fathom, but it was also a powerful testimony of one that has tasted that bitter pill, but still stayed close to God.
+His life was filled with a grief that is hard to fathom, but it was also a powerful testimony of one that has tasted that bitter pill, and yet chose to remain close to God.

 Even if He kills me, I will hope in Him.